Lucasdfg07/Evernote-clone-web/README.md

 ## Evernote Clone Web
 This is an application made with React JS.
-It's an application made in the course Full Stack Developer in 8 weeks by OneBitCode.
+It's the final application made in the course Full Stack Developer in 8 weeks by OneBitCode.

 ![Principal Image](https://github.com/Lucasdfg07/Evernote-clone-web/blob/master/src/assets/images/presentation.png)